 What can I expect at a workshop?

-An ASIST workshop is led by at least two registered LivingWorks trainers.
+An ASIST workshop is led by at least 2 registered LivingWorks trainers.

-Some parts of the training take place with all participants together, and others take place in a smaller work group – this helps create a balance between safety and challenge.
+Some parts of the training take place with all participants together, others parts in a smaller work group – this helps create a balance between safety and challenge.
 Participants need not disclose personal experiences to the whole group.

 Each participant will receive a workbook, wallet card, and stickers, along with a Certificate upon completing the workshop.

 How does SafeTALK integrate with ASIST?

-Although safeTALK and ASIST are separate programs, they are designed to complement each other.
-The two-day ASIST workshop provides skills to intervene with someone at risk, working with them to help them feel less overwhelmed and suicidal.
+Although safeTALK and ASIST are separate programmes, they are designed to complement each other.
+The 2-day ASIST workshop provides skills to intervene with someone at risk, working with them to help them feel less overwhelmed and suicidal.
 Perhaps most importantly, the ASIST model also involves creating a safety plan to avoid the danger of suicide in the future.

 It would not be possible to learn and practise all of the ASIST skills in safeTALK’s half-day timeframe, although many who attend safeTALK later decide to take ASIST.

 Many organisations use both safeTALK and ASIST to create a larger, more effective network of suicide intervention resources.
 The result is that those at risk of suicide are more likely to have their invitations for help recognised – and more likely to get the help they need in staying safe.